 Note that datathon participants are entitled to a reduced attendance fee to the 2nd Conference on Language, Data and Knowledge (LDK-2019), Leipzig, Germany, May 20-22, 2019, please see the LDK registration page for details.

 Registration: Registration is now open.
 You can apply by sending an email to firstname.lastname@example.org.
 Please provide a short description of

 Potential participants will make an application until April, 4 2019.
 You will receive the selection result at April, 12th 2019.
-If you are one of the selected students, you will also receive the payment instructions.

 Participants are encouraged to contribute to the datathon with their own data, their own research and their own challenges.
 If you want to propose a topic for a mini-project in the datathon (e.g., a language resource to be converted into linked data, a LLOD dataset to be linked to other resources, a use case description that exploits the LLOD cloud, ...) or want to report on some recent research related to the topics of the datathon, you can write a short description of your ideas (less than 1000 words), to be sent to the organisers via email as part of the registration process by 4th April.
 Selected mini-project proposals and abstracts will be highlighted and presented during the event.

 Registration opens: January, 18th 2019

 Registration closes: April, 4th 2019

 Notification: April, 12th 2019